ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * **somerando(caauyjdp)** - More map messages, getting this to work
 * **quote58** - Tractor beam
 * **yohann** - Tractor beam, Unknown items, more map messages
+* **zidj** - For all his help in several hacks, fixes and suggestions in the MAGConst Discord Server.
 * **kiliwily** - DessgeegaSidehopperFix, WeaponToggleOnDeath, HazardDamageSuit and LedgeVault hacks.
 Also credits for his Full Suit and UnkItems specific fixes for Normal Redux.
 * **HAMGER** - Fixes for Suitless Samus with Unknown Items.
 * **Metroid Construction** for all the great resources, forums and help towards this hack.